🔼The name Piram: Summary

 🔼Etymology of the name Piram

-The name Piram probably derives from the noun פרא (pere'), denoting the wild donkey:
+The name Piram probably derives from the noun פרא (para'), denoting the wild donkey:

-For a meaning of the name Piram, NOBSE Study Bible Name List reads Indomitable (= can't be domesticated) and Jones' Dictionary of Old Testament Proper Names proposes Like A Wild Ass.
+For a meaning of the name Piram, NOBSE Study Bible Name List reads a rather generous Indomitable (= can't be domesticated) and Jones' Dictionary of Old Testament Proper Names proposes Like A Wild Ass.
 BDB Theological Dictionary does not offer an interpretation of this name.